Skardyy/Shell-Alias-Maker/README.md

 + have aliases for terminal commands
 + let normal terminal commands through
-- create a way to make commands that install dependencies and git projects
+- create a way to make commands that install dependencies and git projects ! change alias.txt to config.txt (more reasonable)
+! add a [<shell>] to the top of config.txt to specify the shell to be used (helps for crossplatform)
+! check why fe -a dosent work as a alias and fe-a does.
 ```
 ## Usage
 * download cc.exe from [latest release](https://github.com/Skardyy/cc/releases/latest).